-In November 2016, the FASB issued ASU 2016-18, Restricted Cash, which requires amounts generally described as restricted cash and restricted cash equivalents be included with cash and cash equivalents when reconciling the total beginning and ending amounts for the periods shown on the statement of cash flows.
-ASU 2016-08 is effective for fiscal years beginning after December 15, 2017 using a retrospective transition method to each period presented and early adoption is permitted.
-We adopted ASU 2016-18 in the first quarter of 2018 and this guidance will have a material impact by decreasing our cash flows from financing activities by \$14.3 million.
+In November 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-18, Restricted Cash, which requires amounts generally described as restricted cash and restricted cash equivalents be included with cash and cash equivalents when reconciling the total beginning and ending amounts for the periods shown on the statement of cash flows.
+We adopted ASU 2016-18 effective January 1, 2018, using a retrospective transition method to each period presented.
+The adoption of this ASU changed previously reported amounts in the condensed consolidated statement of cash flows for the year ended December 31, 2017, by increasing our cash flows from financing activities by \$5.3 million as compared to previously reported amounts for the prior year period.

 In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments.
-The standard provides guidance on how certain cash receipts and payments are presented and classified in the statement of cash flows, including beneficial interests in securitization.
+The standard provides guidance on how certain cash receipts and payments are presented and classified in the statement of cash flows.
 The standard is intended to reduce current diversity in practice.
-We adopted ASU 2016-15 in the first quarter of 2018, and this guidance did not have a material impact on our financial statements.
+The Company adopted ASU 2016-15 effective January 1, 2018, and this guidance did not have an impact on the Company's financial statements.